uBizzy/koseven/system/guide/ko7/tutorials/error-pages.md

 ## Extending the HTTP_Exception classes

-Handling [HTTP_Exception]'s in KO7 has become easier with the changes introduced in 3.3.
+Handling [HTTP_Exception]'s in KO7 has become easier with the changes introduced in Kohana 3.3.

 For each [HTTP_Exception] class we can individually override the generation of the [Response] instance.